-Once a year students will perform a full-scale musical in our home theatre.
+Once a year students will perform a full-scale musical production in our home theatre.
 Musicals will be chosen based on the students in each year group.
-Students will be expected to take principal, featured and ensemble roles, preparing them for a performance career.
+Students will be expected to take Principal, Featured and Ensemble roles, preparing them for a performance career.

-Once a year students will perform a dramatic play in our home theatre or another venue, depending on the play being performed.
-We aim to allow students the chance to perform in both classical and contemporary plays over their three years.
+Once a year students will perform a dramatic play.
+We aim to give students the chance to perform in both classical and contemporary plays during their three years.

-Students will have the chance to perform several mini-showcases throughout the year, developing their performance skills, which we feel is an important aspect of triple-threat training.
-They will showcase Dance, Drama and Singing to both public and invited audiences.
+Students will have the chance to perform several mini-showcases throughout the year.
+This will develop their performance skills, which we feel is an important aspect of triple-threat training.
+Students will showcase their skills in Dance, Drama and Singing to both public and invited audiences.